bolaft/bannerlord-retinues/docs/cheats.md

 # Cheat Console Commands

-Use these **Retinues** console commands to test builds, speed up progression, or recover from edge cases.
+Use these console commands to test builds, speed up progression, or recover from edge cases.
 They all live under the `retinues` namespace in the in-game cheat console.

 ---